What Does HVAC Stand For? What Are The Different HVAC System Types?

 A ductless HVAC system is also known as a mini split system.
 These type of HVAC systems are made up of individual units in each room to provide independent control.
 They are a good solution for when a space is not compatible with a ducted system or can be used to complement existing HVAC system.
 The individual units are mounted on indoor walls, and are attached to a compressor outdoors.
 A ductless mini split HVAC system is perfect for use in new additions to homes, or even garages.
 This is because they are easier to install and allow for independent control of the unit.
 In the case of businesses such as hotels, it is beneficial to allow tenants to control individual temperatures and conditions.
 They also provide energy efficiency savings since it keeps unused rooms from wasting energy.

 There is no doubt that air conditioning systems are a wonderful invention.
 They keep us at a comfortable temperature, even on the hottest days of summer or coldest winter day if working properly.
 Call us today at (818) 341-3406 or contact us online to see how we can help you determine the best system for your needs.
+To learn more about services our company offers, please visit our homepage.

 What Does HVAC Stand For?
 What Are The Different HVAC System Types?
 Related Posts: